-Student: KACC Course: vocationa e Area Career Center (KACC) provides opportunities for Beecher High School students to complete elective coursework in and technical fields such as cosmetology, firefighting, nursing, construction, welding, and law enforcement.
-Each student ACC for three elective course periods during Slot 1 (8:15-10:15 AM) and receives \$1,763 annual tuition paid by Beecher High Students below: who attend KACC are expected to follow certain guidelines for participation in this optional program, which are outlined All KACC students are expected to arrive at Beecher High School by 7:30 AM and ride the bus.
-The bus leaves - promptly at 7:40 AM each morning. ] 1 KACC students who miss the bus must report to Beecher High School by the start of Period 1 to work on assignments in the Library.
-Students who do this up to nine (9) times will not be considered absent.
-Note, however, that academic consequences may be given by KACC.
-Missing the bus ten (10) or more times for unexcused reasons will result in fines as noted under Item #6.
-Students who miss KACC without any notification to the Main Office will be assigned a two (2)-hour detention for cutting class.
-3. S Students are not allowed to drive themselves to or from KACC except under special circumstances - for example, full-day internships or clinical experiences - that require a prearranged driving form signed by the student, parent, principal, and (if appropriate) passengers and their parents.
-4. 1 All students are expected to attend KACC when classes are in session, including days when Beecher High School classes are not held or non-KACC students are receiving special days such as late starts or early releases.
-This includes Spring Break and exam days .
-5. S Students may withdraw from KACC without penalty during the first ten (10) days of KACC attendance.
-After this point, unless dropping KACC is approved as part of a team-developed educational plan (e.g. IEP, 504, etc.), students who withdrawal from KACC will be held financially responsible for the remainder of the \$1,763 tuition.
+Studen t:KACC Course: elective welding kee Area Career Center (KACC) provides opportunities for Beecher High School students to complete e coursework in vocational and technical fields such as cosmetology, firefighting, nursing, construction, g, production, and law enforcement.
+Each student attends KACC for three elective course periods during 8:15-10:15 AM) and receives \$1,763 annual tuition paid by Beecher High School. ts who attend KACC are expected to follow certain guidelines for participation in this optional m, which are outlined below: 1.
+All KACC students are expected to arrive at Beecher High School by 7:30 AM and ride the bus.
+The bus leaves promptly at 7:40 AM each morning.
+2. KACC students who miss the bus must report to Beecher High School by the start of Period 1 to work on assignments in the Library.
+Academic consequences may be given by KACC.
+Note, missing the bus will result in fines as noted under Item #6.
+3. Students are not allowed to drive themselves to or from KACC except under special circumstances - for example, full-day internships or clinical experiences - that require a prearranged driving form signed by the student, parent, principal, and (if appropriate) passengers and their parents.
+4. All students are expected to attend KACC when classes are in session; including days when Beecher High School classes are not held or non-KACC students are receiving special days such as late starts or early releases.
+This includes Spring Break and Semester Exam days.
+5. Students may withdraw from KACC without penalty during the first ten (10) days of KACC attendance.
+After this point, unless dropping KACC is approved as part of a team-developed educational plan (e.g. IEP, 504, etc.), students who withdraw from KACC will be held financially responsible for the remainder of the \$1,763 tuition.
 This amount will be prorated based on the number of days the student has and will not attend KACC.
-Students are otherwise expected to attend KACC through the centire school year. t 6 Students will reimburse Beecher High School \$9.50 (\$1,763 per year minus \$100 registration fee divided by 175 KACC attendance days) for each KACC class missed due to unexcused absence.
-Pursuant to 105 ILCS 5/26-2a, only absences due to illness confirmed by a medical professional, death of a family member, observance of a religious holiday, or serious remergencies beyond the control of the student will be considered excused.
-Reimbursements will be billed quarterly.
-Unpaid fees may prevent students from completing EQA's, receiving course credit, graduating, and having their official transcripts released. follow the school ye graduatio g below, the above named student and his or her parent(s)/guardian(s) indicate that they have read, understand, and agree to expectations above.
-Students who do not have this contract on file will not be allowed to attend KACC during the 2017-2018 ar and will be registered into non-KACC classes for Periods 1-3.
-Note that KACC is not a mandatory program of study for n from Beecher High School and therefore does not provide fee waivers for financial hardship.
-Parents and students are discouraged from signing below if they are unable to meet the financial obligations of this program.
-Student S ignature & Date Student Name (Print)
+Students are otherwise expected to attend KACC through the entire school year.
+6. Students will reimburse Beecher High School \$9.50 (\$1,763 per year minus \$100 registration fee divided by 175 KACC attendance days) for each KACC class missed due to unexcused absence.
+Excused and unexcused absences are explained on page 11 of Student Handbook. unders will not KACC provide ning below, the above named student and his or her parent(s)/guardian(s) indicate that they have read, tand, and agree to follow the expectations above.
+Students who do not have this contract on file be allowed to attend KACC and will be registered into non-KACC classes for Periods 1-3.
+Note that is not a mandatory program of study for graduation from Beecher High School and therefore does not a fee waivers for financial hardship.
+Parents and students are strongly discouraged from signing if they are unable to meet the financial obligations of this program.
+Student Signature & Date Student Name (Print)